Financial Recovery, Karen McCall, 2011, Non-Fiction, Financial, paperback, $14.95, 978-1-57731-928-3

 She starts with a series of case studies, that she refers to as stories she hopes “will give you the hope and courage you need to find your own “Golden Gate.”” – an image symbolic of her own profound and inspiring recovery from financial turmoil.
 She then turns to a re-telling of some classic financial counseling reminiscent of books like, “Your Money or Your Life” by Joe Dominguez and Vicki Robin, like distinguishing between needs and wants, tracking and paying yourself first.

-However Financial recovery is different in a few really profound ways.
 While she alludes to possible freedom from the daily grind, instead of suggesting that every reader get on an early retirement plan based on a specific investment strategy, she re-weaves the old classics with the empathy of the Sage and tenderness of the Healer and offers a balm for being right where you are.

 *This article first appeared in the Winter 2012 edition of Lillipoh magazine